-- · Low-intensity development to be promoted in existing settlements and the buffer area. - · A maximum of 30% of the buffer can be used for permanent buildings while remaining area becomes space for integration of village to new development. - Existing settlements individual parcels will be subject relevant use regulations.
+- Low-intensity development to be promoted in existing settlements and the buffer area. - A maximum of 30% of the buffer can be used for permanent buildings while remaining area becomes space for integration of village to new development. - Existing settlements and individual parcels will be subject to relevant use zone regulations.